NTHU-BCI-Nova-corp/bci-emotion-classification/README.md

     </li>
     <li>
     <a href= "https://ieeexplore.ieee.org/document/7104132">
-                Paper: Investigating Critical Frequency Bands andChannels for EEG-based Emotion Recognition with Deep Neural Networks
+                Paper: Investigating Critical Frequency Bands andChannels for EEG-based Emotion Recognition with Deep Neural Networks</a>
     </li>
     <li>
     <a href= "https://pubmed.ncbi.nlm.nih.gov/28102833">
-                Paper: A Multimodal Approach to Estimating Vigilance Using EEG and Forehead EOG
+                Paper: A Multimodal Approach to Estimating Vigilance Using EEG and Forehead EOG</a>
     </li>
 </ul>